jianhaosoh/Fear-and-Greed-Index-Analysis/README.md

 However, I am unsure of the exact effect of the index on market prices.
 While I have observed its influence anecdotally, I lack concrete justification to back up my observations.
 Furthermore, tracking this index daily can be exhausting and there are many times where I miss out on it entirely.
 Thus this serves as the motivation of my project.

 ## Project Aim
 In this project, I aim to evaluate the Fear and Greed Index’s accuracy in signalling market reversals and to develop a trading strategy by using it as an indicator.
 The performance of the strategy will be benchmarked against the “buy and hold” strategy to evaluate its effectiveness.
-In order to streamline the process of being staying updated, a Telegram bot will be created to automatically fetch and alert us of the Fear and Greed Index daily.
+In order to streamline the process of staying updated, a Telegram bot will be created to fetch and alert us of the Fear and Greed Index daily.

 ## Results and Recommendations
 Overall, we can conclude that both the strategy that was explored does have an edge in the markets and the best parameters used for both strategies was able to outperform the simple 'buy and hold' strategy by 65.87% and 54.12% respectively.
 However, choosing strategy 1 would mean having only 5 trades for the entire backtesting period.